-Doi means mountain in the northern Thai dialect (see our earlier geographical names post), so Doi Suthep of course means Suthep Mountain.
+Doi means mountain in the northern Thai dialect, so Doi Suthep of course means Suthep Mountain.
 Doi Suthep’s most famous feature is its temple, Wat Doi Suthep, and is part of Doi Suthep-Pui National Park.
 Finally, Suthep is the name of the western district of Chiang Mai city abutting said mountain and home to CMU, Chiang Mai Zoo and the fashionable Nimmanhemin Road area.

 We’ll come to Suthep district in our Chiang Mai area by area posts, and the national park is a wide subject, so for this post we’ll stick to the mountain itself.
-At around 1,600m in height, and being within walking distance of downtown, Suthep certainly towers over the city and though we would like to say it’s clearly visible from wherever you are in Chiang Mai you’d better read our last post first!
+At around 1,600m in height, and being within walking distance of downtown, Suthep certainly towers over the city.

 Also usually clearly visible — even at night as it’s lit up — is the temple just below the summit: Wat Doi Suthep or to give it its full name, Wat Phra Boromathat Doi Suthep Worawihan.
 Now if you hear people repeating the local saying that, “You haven’t visited Chiang Mai unless you’ve visited Doi Suthep,” they really mean unless you’ve gone up the mountain and had your photo taken in the temple with a view of the city in the background.